plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Attributes & Abilities/Spellcasting/Spellcasting.md

 ### Concentration (C)

 Some "Spells" require "Concentration".
 You cannot perform a "Spell" that requires "Concentration" if you are already "Concentrating".
+After you cast a "Spell" that has a "Concentration" component, you gain the "Concentrating" condition.
+You stop "Concentrating" when the "Spell" ends.
+Additionally, the "Spell" ends if you stop "Concentration".

 ### Verbal (V)